c4software/pxycache/README.md

-pxycache
+pxyCache
 ========

-PxyCache is a simple Proxy, With offline capacities.
+PxyCache is a simple Proxy, With offline capacities. pxyCache also provide an Admin Panel to help developpers to see and manage the cache of his "Proxy".

 ## Usage